mermaid-js/mermaid/docs/syntax/entityRelationshipDiagram.md

 #### Attribute Keys and Comments

 Attributes may also have a `key` or comment defined.
 Keys can be `PK`, `FK` or `UK`, for Primary Key, Foreign Key or Unique Key.
-To specify multiple key constraints on a single attribute, separate them with a comma (e.g., `PK,FK`)..
+To specify multiple key constraints on a single attribute, separate them with a comma (e.g., `PK, FK`)..
 A `comment` is defined by double quotes at the end of an attribute.
 Comments themselves cannot have double-quote characters in them.

 ```mermaid-example
 erDiagram